Norman G. Baker: Later years and death

 In 1946, Norman Baker attempted to return to "healing" by establishing a research foundation in Muscatine for the purpose, but the state of Iowa refused permission "in the public interest."

 Baker retired in ostentatious comfort to Miami, Florida, where he died on September 10, 1958, of cirrhosis.
 At the time of his death, he was living aboard a large yacht that was once owned by railroad developer Jay Gould.
 Baker is buried in Greenwood Cemetery in Muscatine next to his sister.

 In his heyday, Baker was known for wearing white suits, purple shirts, and lavender ties, as well as driving an orchid-colored car.
 Others (Fowler) have the suits lavender, the shirts orchid, and the ties and vehicles purple; there is agreement that variations of purple were Baker's trademark.
-When he bought the Victorian and Neo-Classical Crescent Hotel, he desecrated its interior with these colors.
+When he bought the Victorian and Neo-Classical Crescent Hotel, he decorated its interior with these colors.
 Baker was described as very handsome, with wavy white hair and "hypnotic" eyes; he was said to have been one of the greatest showmen who ever lived.
-Later accounts focus on his physical decay and girth.
 He was also reported to always have one or more submachine guns within his reach (when not in jail).

 Baker published two books about himself and his "crusade for humanity."
 He had a hagiography written about himself in 1934: Doctors, Dynamiters, and Gunmen, by Alvin Winston – "the most important book ever written."